Virginia's 2nd House of Delegates district

 Virginia's 2nd House of Delegates district is one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 2 represents parts of Prince William and Stafford counties.
-The seat is currently held by Democrat Candi King.
+District 2 represents part of Arlington county.
+The seat is currently held by Democrat Adele McClure.

 Elections

 2017

 The seat was previously held by Republican L. Mark Dudenhefer.
 He announced in January 2017 he would not seek reelection.

 Democrat Jennifer Carroll Foy won the June 2017 primary to become the Democratic candidate.
 She initially faced Republican Laquan Austion; however he withdrew from the race in August 2017.
 Republicans selected Michael Makee to run instead.
 Carroll Foy won the November general election.